-&lt;sup>16 Jon Bond et al, call this kind of failure by limbo "malign neglect," but many of these judicial nominations simply languish rather than fall victim to a strategy.
-Hence, the large percentages that get nominated and then languish near the end of a term when the Senate has little opportunity to vette these nominees.
-Jon R. Bond, Richard Fleisher, and Glen S. Krutz, 2009, "Malign Neglect: Evidence That Delay Has Become the Primary Method of Defeating Presidential Appointments," Congress and the Presidency, 36,3(Autumn): 226-43.
+^{10.} Bond, Fleisher, and Krutz (2009) call this kind of failure by limbo "malign neglect," but many of these judicial nominations simply languish rather than fall victim to a strategy.
+Hence, we see the large percentages that get nominated and then languish near the end of a term when the Senate has little opportunity to vet these nominees.

-&lt;sup>17 Because most nominations in limbo seem to reflect the "symbolism" strategy described earlier, nominated too late in the Senate's schedule, their inclusion in the data analysis would actually reduce the averages for floor and total deliberations, producing a misleading assessment of actual senate deliberations on more "serious" nominations.
+^{11.} Because most nominations in limbo seem to reflect the "symbolism" strategy described earlier, nominated too late in the Senate's schedule, their inclusion in the data analysis would actually reduce the averages for floor and total deliberations, producing a misleading assessment of actual Senate deliberations on more "serious" nominations.